markt-de/puppet-artifactory/README.md

 ## Development

 Since your module is awesome, other users will want to play with it.
 Let them know what the ground rules for contributing are.

-### Contributors

-To see who's already involved, see the [list of contributors.](https://github.com/fervid/artifactory/graphs/contributors)